When we witness racial, sexual or any other kind of harassment, what can we do to intervene?

 Acknowledge the feeling (e.g., fear), value or need that you think is driving this behaviour.
 For example, say, “I hear your concern.
 You want there to be some accountability for this.
 We need to figure out a way to make sure this doesn't happen again.”

 Avoid psychologizing the person.
 And remember that any attempt to discover what the person’s underlying need might be is not the same as affirming or agreeing with the strategy they may be using to try to meet that need.
 You can just say, “I hear you.”
 That doesn't mean you think what they’re doing is okay.

 R = Respond

 You could offer a suggestion or idea.
-Could ask a question, preferably an open-ended one that helps the person break out of the narrowness of aggression.
-Or, offer a choice.
+Ask a question, preferably an open-ended one that helps the person break out of the narrowness of aggression.
+Or offer a choice.
 “What if I were to do this?”
 “Would you like A or B?”

 A = Add

 Offer a resource or maybe video they could watch, if they seem receptive.